 ACWA Power Chairman Mohammad Abunayyan said:

 “We are confident to deliver the project on schedule and commercial operation of the plant before the end of this year at the highest levels of quality, safety, and security.”

 “The solar project has established a 100% local employment rate within the first year of operation, with 90% of the workforce comprised by the youth of [the] Al Jouf region,” said the Saudi power company.

-The Sakaka Solar PV project was the first large scale PV facility proposed by Saudi Arabia.
+The Sakaka Solar PV project was the first large-scale PV facility proposed by Saudi Arabia.
 Sakaka is a large Solar PV power plant however, it’s not the largest one.
-The World’s Largest Solar PV Power Plant ‘Tengger Desert Solar Park’ located in China with a capacity of 1,547 MW, covering an area of 43 KM squared.
+The World’s Largest Solar PV Power Plant ‘Tengger Desert Solar Park’ is located in China with a capacity of 1,547 MW, covering an area of 43 KM squared.

 More PV Plant Projects for ACWA Power